Tommy Edwards: Career

-"That Chick's Too Young to Fry", written by Edwards, was a sizable hit for Louis Jordan.
-Edwards began recording for the Top label in 1949.
-When MGM heard his demo of it, they gave him a recording contract.

 Although Edwards recorded a number of other songs, none came close to achieving the same level of success, though several of his songs later became hits for other artists, such as "A Fool Such as I" by Elvis Presley, "It's All in the Game" by Cliff Richard and the Four Tops (Eddie Holman's version of it was the B-side of his hit "Hey There Lonely Girl"), "Please Love Me Forever" by Cathy Jean and the Roommates (1961) and by Bobby Vinton (1967), and "Morning Side of the Mountain" recorded by Donny and Marie Osmond.

-On October 23, 1969, Edwards died at the age of 47 from massive internal hemorrhaging due to esophageal varices linked to cirrhosis of the liver, per his death certificate.
+On October 23, 1969, Edwards died at the age of 47 from massive internal hemorrhaging due to esophageal varices linked to cirrhosis, per his death certificate.
 He is interred at the Quioccasin Baptist Church Cemetery in Henrico, Virginia.
-His headstone says he was born on October 15, 1922 but his death certificate says October 12, 1926.
+His headstone says he was born on October 15, 1922, but his death certificate says he was born October 12, 1926.
 The 1930 census indicates that his correct birth year is 1922.
 The informant was his sister, Buena.

 Edwards received a Virginia Highway Marker in 2008, erected near Pemberton Elementary School, off Quioccasin Road, in Henrico County.
 In July 2008, Richmond mayor L. Douglas Wilder signed a proclamation declaring October 15, 2008 "Tommy Edwards Day".

-In September 2012, Cherry Red Records label Shout issued a 2-CD collection of Edwards's work, entitled It's All in the Game (The MGM Recordings 1958–1960), which comprised his first four MGM albums and singles from the two years following that single's huge success.
+In September 2012, Cherry Red Records label Shout issued a double CD collection of Edwards's work, entitled It's All in the Game (The MGM Recordings 1958–1960), which comprised his first four MGM albums and singles from the two years following that single's huge success.